new ArchDataType(coreExpressionType, baseDataTypeNameToUse)

 readonly isCollection :boolean

-Returns whether or not this data type is a collection type.
+Returns whether this data type is a collection type.

 readonly isComplex :boolean